srepetsk/gw-style/_pages/new-stories.md

 &nbsp;
 <h3>Story</h3>
+&nbsp;

+Good reporting follows the inverted pyramid: The most important information goes at the beginning of the story.

+&nbsp;

 The first paragraph (the lede) tells the reader who, what, where, when, why and how:

 Who is involved?